mission-of-mercy/mission-of-mercy/README.md

 1. Create a `database.yml` file in `config`.
 The `config` directory contains an example `database.yml` for PostgreSQL.

+2. Create a `mom.yml` file in `config`.
+This file sets up some basic information about the clinic and where certain information is backed up to.
+The `config` directory contains an example `mom.yml` file which can be used.

-2. Run the Rails tasks to initialize a development and a test database:
+3. Run the Rails tasks to initialize a development and a test database:

     ```bash
     $ bundle exec rake db:create     # If you haven't created your databases